JuliaLang/julia/doc/stdlib/base.rst

 .. function:: lstat(file)

-   Like stat, but for symbolic links get the info for the link itself rather than the file it refers to.
-Note also that because of that, this function must be called on a file path rather than a file object or a file descriptor.
+   Like stat, but for symbolic links gets the info for the link itself rather than the file it refers to.
+This function must be called on a file path rather than a file object or a file descriptor.

 .. function:: ctime(file)